ulampinoy/areyes-portf/content/projects/ulampinoy.md

 subtitle: >-
   UlamPinoy is a family project for the passion of home cooking and food photography.
-The YouTube channel has a growing following of more than 61,700 subscribers and has surpassed 9.9 million views.
+The YouTube channel has a growing following of more than 61,700 subscribers and currently approaching 10 million views.
 date: '2019-02-27'
 thumb_img_path: /images/ulampinoy-cover.png
 content_img_path: /images/Screenshot_2020-02-18 UlamPinoy—Official Website ulampinoy com(3).jpg